Carboxylic acid: Acid-base reactions

+Conversion to esters, amides, anhydrides

+Widely practiced reactions convert carboxylic acids into esters, amides, carboxylate salts, acid chlorides, and alcohols.

-Carboxylic acids also react with alcohols to give esters.
-This process is widely used, e.g. in the production of polyesters.
+Their conversion to esters is widely used, e.g. in the production of polyesters.
 Likewise, carboxylic acids are converted into amides, but this conversion typically does not occur by direct reaction of the carboxylic acid and the amine.
 Instead esters are typical precursors to amides.
 The conversion of amino acids into peptides is a significant biochemical process that requires ATP.

-The hydroxyl group on carboxylic acids may be replaced with a chlorine atom using thionyl chloride to give acyl chlorides.
-In nature, carboxylic acids are converted to thioesters.
+Converting a carboxylic acid to an amide is possible, but not straightforward.
+Instead of acting as a nucleophile, an amine will react as a base in the presence of a carboxylic acid to give the ammonium carboxylate salt.
+Heating the salt to above 100 °C will drive off water and lead to the formation of the amide.
+This method of synthesizing amides is industrially important, and has laboratory applications as well.
+In the presence of a strong acid catalyst, carboxylic acids can condense to form acid anhydrides.
+The condensation produces water, however, which can hydrolyze the anhydride back to the starting carboxylic acids.
+Thus, the formation of the anhydride via condensation is an equilibrium process.

+Under acid-catalyzed conditions, carboxylic acids will react with alcohols to form esters via the Fischer esterification reaction, which is also an equilibrium process.
+Alternatively, diazomethane can be used to convert an acid to an ester.
+While esterification reactions with diazomethane often give quantitative yields, diazomethane is only useful for forming methyl esters.

 Reduction

 Like esters, most carboxylic acids can be reduced to alcohols by hydrogenation, or using hydride transferring agents such as lithium aluminium hydride.
 Strong alkyl transferring agents, such as organolithium compounds but not Grignard reagents, will reduce carboxylic acids to ketones along with transfer of the alkyl group.